How to Choose the Best Clematis for a Long Season of Blooms

 Close-up of a light pink Clematis plant beginning to bloom.

-Because they're extra, we know you'll want to extend the flower show beyond the bloom time of a single type.
-(There are three groups of clematis—see below).
+Because they're so "extra," we know you'll want to extend the flower show beyond the bloom time of a single type (there are three groups of clematis—see below).
 You can have a reliable sequence of bloom from spring into early fall by planting a mix of varieties.
-Here's what you need to know.
+Here's what you need to know to achieve up to 5 months of clematis color.

 Clematis varieties are classified into three groups according to blooming time and characteristics.
 Group 1 (spring bloomers), Group 2 (repeat bloomers), and Group 3 (summer or fall bloomers).
-This is important information for a few reasons including knowing when your vine will bloom.
-Also when is the correct time to prune.
+This is important information for a few reasons including knowing when your vine will bloom and when is the correct time to prune.

-Group 1 are the early flowering types C. alpina.
-C. macropetala which have single, or double bell shaped flowers.
-Lastly some C. montana, with large saucer shaped flowers.
+Group 1 are the early flowering types, like C. alpina.
+C. macropetala, which have single, or double bell-shaped flowers.
+Lastly some C. montana, with large saucer-shaped flowers.
 These bloom on old wood and are all no-prune clematis.

 To create a near-seamless show of clematis in bloom, you will be picking and choosing from amongst the above groups.
 Mixing and matching based on bloom time, height, and habit.
 Planting early, mid-season and late blooming clematis is not difficult.
 It does take some advance planning to ensure a sequence of blooms though.